heedy/heedy/README.md

 ```

 ## Building
-The following will create all necessary binaries
+The following will create all necessary binaries, and download the default web interface:

 ```bash
 make
 ```

-At that point, binaries are located in `/bin`.
+At that point, binaries are located in `bin`.
 Using the binaries in this folder, you can continue from the [setup tutorial](https://connectordb.github.io/download.html).

 ## Testing
-This will run all tests, spawning the necessary servers in the process:
+This will run all tests, spawning the necessary servers in the process (make sure you don't have any running connectordb instances):

 ```bash
 make test